hongyeehh/hongyeehh.github.io/_pages/projects.md

 Understanding the intra-person variability is essential for the comprehension of activity-travel behaviour.
 Conventional travel demand modelling approaches often implicitly assume activity-travel behaviours to be static and model them using mobility data sampled from a single day, which leads to growing model errors over time.

-In the first study presented at [GIScience '21](https://doi.org/10.4230/LIPIcs.GIScience.2021.II.4), we proposed a clustering-based framework to identify travel behaviour patterns and detect potential change periods, considering trip mode, trip distance, and trip duration as travel behaviour dimensions.
-The method successfully identifies significant travel behaviour changes for users.
+In the first study showcased at [GIScience '21](https://doi.org/10.4230/LIPIcs.GIScience.2021.II.4), we introduced a clustering-based framework designed to discern travel behaviour patterns and identify potential periods of change.
+This framework takes into account trip mode, trip distance, and trip duration as dimensions for analyzing travel behaviour.
+Our method effectively identifies crucial points and periods during which users' travel behaviour undergoes significant changes.

 In a second study published in [Transportation Research Part C](https://doi.org/10.1016/j.trc.2022.103979), we modelled individuals' travel mode and activity location choices over time with the help of two large-scale longitudinal tracking datasets.
 Despite the differences in movement patterns, individuals implicitly balance new behaviour exploration and existing option exploitation, resulting in a conserved quantity in the number of essential travel mode and activity location combinations.
 A typical individual maintains ~15 mode–location combinations, of which ~7 are travelled with a private vehicle every 5 weeks.